-In 2003 the WCC was accepted into the Species Survival Plan (SSP) and US Fish and Wildlife Service Recovery Plan for the critically endangered Mexican gray wolf.
-There are approximately 400 Mexican gray wolves in the world making it one of the rarest mammals in North America.
-As of the beginning of 2015, 109 of these wolves live in the wild.
-The WCC is home to 12 Mexican gray wolves.
-The goal of the Recovery Plan is to restore Mexican gray wolves to a portion of their traditional range in the southwest United States.
-The 14 Mexican gray wolves at the WCC occupy five enclosures in the WCC Endangered Species Facility.
+In 2003 the WCC was accepted into the Species Survival Plan (SSP) for the critically endangered Mexican gray wolf and has played a critical role in preserving and protecting these imperiled species through carefully managed breeding and reintroduction.
+The goal of the Recovery Plan is to restore Mexican gray wolves to a portion of their ancestral range in the southwest United States and Mexico.
+To date, the WCC remains one of the three largest holding facilities for these rare species and three lobos from the WCC have been given the extraordinary opportunity to resume their rightful place on the wild landscape.
+The 7 Mexican gray wolves at the WCC occupy four enclosures in the WCC Endangered Species Facility.
 These enclosures are private and secluded, and the wolves are not on exhibit for the public.
 Wolves in the wild are naturally afraid of people so the WCC staff follows a protocol to have minimal human contact with the Mexican wolves.
 This will ensure they have a greater probability of being successful if they are released into the wild as part of the recovery plan.

 » Read the history of the Mexican Gray Wolf

 » What is the Mexican Wolf Species Survival Plan?

 » Read U.S. Fish and Wildlife’s Mexican Wolf Recovery Reports

 This male was born at the Wolf Conservation Center on April 22, 2008 to F613.
 Her litter of 6 pups marked the first Mexican gray wolves born at the WCC!
 While M1140 has not yet had a chance to breed, he is genetically valuable and touches the hearts of many through our webcams.